(Last updated: October 26, 2016; last reviewed: October 26, 2016)

 General Considerations for Choice of Infant Prophylaxis

-Data from the NICHD-HPTN 040/PACTG 1043 study have provided guidance for management of infants born to women who received no ARV prophylaxis during pregnancy.
-In this study, 1,746 formula-fed infants born to HIV-infected women who did not receive any ARV drugs during pregnancy were randomized to one of three infant prophylaxis regimens: the standard 6-week zidovudine regimen; 6 weeks of zidovudine plus three doses of nevirapine given during the first week of life (first dose at birth–48 hours, second dose 48 hours after first dose, and third dose 96 hours after second dose); and 6 weeks of zidovudine plus 2 weeks of lamivudine/nelfinavir.
-The risk of intrapartum transmission was significantly lower in the two- and three-drug arms (2.2% and 2.5%, respectively, vs. 4.9% for 6 weeks of zidovudine alone; P = .046 for each experimental arm vs. zidovudine alone).5 Although transmission rates with the two combination regimens were similar, neutropenia was significantly more common with the three-drug regimen than with the two-drug or zidovudine-alone regimen (27.5% vs. 15%, P <.0001).
-In other studies, significantly higher rates of neutropenia and anemia have been reported with co-administration of zidovudine and lamivudine to infants.6 Thus, based on comparable efficacy and reduced toxicity, the Panel recommends 6 weeks of zidovudine plus three doses of nevirapine for infants whose mothers have not received antepartum ARVs (Table 8).
+There is a paucity of data from randomized clinical trials to guide the optimal selection of an infant combination prophylaxis regimen.
+To date, the NICHD-HPTN 040/PACTG 1043 study is the only randomized clinical trial of combination prophylaxis in infants at high risk of HIV acquisition.
+In this study, 1,746 formula-fed infants born to HIV-infected women who did not receive any ARV drugs during pregnancy were randomized to 1 of 3 infant prophylaxis regimens: the standard 6-week zidovudine regimen; 6 weeks of zidovudine plus three doses of nevirapine given during the first week of life (first dose at birth–48 hours, second dose 48 hours after first dose, and third dose 96 hours after second dose); and 6 weeks of zidovudine plus 2 weeks of lamivudine/nelfinavir.
+Forty-one percent of mothers received zidovudine during labor.
+The risk of intrapartum transmission was significantly lower in the 2- and 3-drug arms (2.2% and 2.5%, respectively, vs. 4.9% for 6 weeks of zidovudine alone; P = .046 for each experimental arm vs. zidovudine alone).5 Although transmission rates with the 2 combination regimens were similar, neutropenia was significantly more common with the 3-drug regimen than with the 2-drug or zidovudine-alone regimen (27.5% vs. 15%, P <.0001).
+Based on this study, the 2-drug regimen of 6 weeks of zidovudine plus 3 doses of nevirapine has previously been recommended by the Panel for infants at higher risk of HIV acquisition.

-A case of a “functional cure” of HIV in an infant was recently reported.10 The infant was born by vaginal delivery at 35 weeks’ gestation to a woman who received no prenatal care and was diagnosed as HIV-infected by rapid testing during labor; delivery occurred before maternal intrapartum ARV prophylaxis could be given.
+More recently, many experts are recommending a three-drug infant prophylaxis regimen using treatment doses of ARV drugs in infants at high risk of HIV acquisition.
+Enthusiasm for this approach followed a case of a “functional cure” of HIV in an infant reported in 2013.13 The infant was born by vaginal delivery at 35 weeks’ gestation to a woman who received no prenatal care and was diagnosed as HIV-infected by expedited testing during labor; delivery occurred before maternal intrapartum ARV drugs could be given.
 At age 30 hours, the infant initiated a regimen of zidovudine, lamivudine, and nevirapine (the latter drug administered at a higher therapeutic dose rather than standard prophylactic dosing).
 The infant was found to have a positive HIV DNA polymerase chain reaction (PCR) in a sample obtained at age 30 hours and an HIV RNA level of 19,812 copies/mL on an HIV RNA PCR assay performed at age 31 hours.
 Based on these tests, the infant was continued on treatment for HIV infection, thought to be acquired in utero.
-Nevirapine was replaced by ritonavir-boosted lopinavir at day 7 of life (Note: This decision preceded warnings from the Food and Drug Administration (FDA) against use of ritonavir-boosted lopinavir in infants younger than age 14 days).
-At age 18 months, therapy was discontinued by the mother; levels of plasma RNA, proviral DNA, and HIV antibodies have remained undetectable in the child through age 30 months on no therapy.
-Further investigation is ongoing, and clinical trials are planned to address whether administration of a therapeutic combination ARV regimen to HIV-exposed high-risk infants could alter the establishment and long-term persistence of HIV infection and assess the safety of such an approach for the infant.
+At age 18 months, the mother discontinued combination therapy; levels of plasma RNA, proviral DNA, and HIV antibodies remained undetectable in the child for over 2 years on no therapy.
+Unfortunately, virologic rebound was identified shortly before the child turned 4 years of age.
+Of interest, another case of virologic rebound following 4 years of suppression in an infant treated since birth has subsequently been reported.14

-There are two key safety issues related to the choice of ARV drugs in this infant.
-First, although the use of nevirapine to prevent perinatal transmission has been found to be safe in neonates and low-birth-weight infants (see Antiretroviral Drug Dosing for Premature Infants ), these prophylaxis-dose regimens target trough drug levels of 100 ng/mL, with peak levels averaging 1,000 to 1,500 ng/mL.
-However, there have been no studies in neonates under age 2 weeks or preterm infants to determine the appropriate dosing or safety of nevirapine administered at therapeutic doses, designed to maintain trough drug concentrations above 3,000 ng/mL and peak levels below 10,000 ng/mL for treatment of HIV-infected individuals.
-Second, ritonavir-boosted lopinavir is not recommended for neonates younger than age 14 days because of the potential for significant toxicity (see Short-Term Antiretroviral Drug Safety and Choice for Neonatal Prophylaxis ).
-Therefore, the risks of this approach in terms of infant toxicity (particularly in preterm infants), as well as whether the functional cure can be replicated in additional infants, require further study before a general recommendation can be made.
+Use of ARV regimens of three drugs at treatment doses in infants is consistent with Centers for Disease Control and Prevention recommendations for occupational and non-occupational post-exposure prophylaxis in adults, where risk of infection is often lower than in infants at high risk of HIV acquisition.17,18 However, there are two key safety issues related to the choice and dose of ARV drugs in these infants.
+First, although the use of nevirapine to prevent perinatal transmission has been found to be safe in neonates and low-birthweight infants (see Antiretroviral Drug Dosing for Premature Infants ), these prophylaxis-dose regimens target trough drug levels of 100 ng/mL, with peak levels averaging 1,000 to 1,500 ng/mL.
+There are very limited data in infants under age 2 weeks to determine the appropriate dosing or safety of nevirapine administered at therapeutic doses designed to maintain trough drug concentrations above 3,000 ng/mL and peak levels below 10,000 ng/mL for treatment of HIV-infected individuals.
+Recent data from a nevirapine pharmacokinetic (PK) model and 2 observational studies suggest that nevirapine, 6 mg/kg twice daily, meets these target treatment parameters.19-21 Second, lopinavir/ritonavir is not recommended for neonates younger than age 14 days because of the potential for significant toxicity (see Short-Term Antiretroviral Drug Safety and Choice for Neonatal Prophylaxis ).
+Therefore, the risks of this approach in terms of infant toxicity (particularly in preterm infants) and efficacy require further study before a general recommendation can be made.

 The National Perinatal HIV Hotline